Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 You can choose between two available themes, and you can decorate your Speed Dial page with a couple of pre-installed wallpapers, or you can use custom ones.

 As for customization, you can change the title size or choose if you want to have browsing suggestions on your Speed Dial page.
-You can also choose to show News and Weather information on the start page.
+You can also show News and Weather information on the start page.

 We wish that there was an option to auto-hide the Sidebar for the users that want more working space, and we’re hoping to see that feature in one of the upcoming versions.